 So, if this is you, aim to wind down earlier in the evenings so your body has more time to relax.
 Take warm baths, drink relaxing teas, do yoga or breathing practices, meditate, stay away from devices or stimulating television/film, etc by mid evening, and consider what your body needs to truly unwind.

-Some effective approaches to help your nervous system to ‘reset’ include cranial osteopathy, NLP (Neuro-Lingusitc Programming) and Tapping/EFT.
+Some effective approaches to help your nervous system to ‘reset’ include cranial osteopathy, NLP (Neuro-Linguistic Programming) and Tapping/EFT.
 (Info on coaching with me here).

 7. A beer please